portugueslab/stytra/README.rst

 Stytra is divided into independent modules which can be assembled depending on the experimental requirements.
 For a complete description, look at the `full documentation <http://www.portugueslab.com/stytra>`_.

-Instructions to create your first experiment in Stytra and usage examples can be found in the `example folder <http://www.portugueslab.com/stytra/userguide/1_examples_gallery.html>`_.
+Instructions to create your first experiment in Stytra and usage examples can be found in the `example gallery <http://www.portugueslab.com/stytra/userguide/1_examples_gallery.html>`_.

 Quick installation guide